richtaur/audia/README.md

 ## API Documentation

 Everything is identical to the HTML5 Audio spec.
-Anything not right?
+Anything not working as it should?
 File an issue! :)

+In fact in many cases Audia is BETTER than the browser's native Audio implementation, even if it doesn't also support Web Audio API.

 ### Global Audia object